radian-software/straight.el/README.md

 This is a planned feature.
 In the meantime, contributors have proposed various workarounds.
 See [#246] and [#31].

+### How can I use the built-in version of a package?

+To tell `straight.el` that you want to use the version of Org shipped with Emacs, rather than cloning the upstream repository:

+    (straight-use-package '(org :type built-in))

 ### My init time got slower

 There are some planned changes which will make `straight.el` just as